 Strained Yogurt Hack: If you’re sensitive to lactose, you’ll likely be able to enjoy strained yogurt.
 By doing so, you’ll get a huge dose of vitamin B12, calcium and phosphorus, which collectively support bone health.
 Strained yogurt is also an excellent source of health-promoting probiotics.
 To avoid unnecessary sugar, choose plain varieties and add natural sweetness with fruit, granola or even dark chocolate.

 As you’ve probably heard, eating too much sugar contributes to health problems.
 Sugars are essentially carbohydrates for which there are two types – simple and complex.
-The “simpler” the carbs, the faster they digest and trigger the body to release insulin, a hormone that clears sugar from the blood.
+The “simpler” the carbs, the faster they digest.
+The faster they also trigger the body to release insulin, a hormone that clears sugar from the blood.
 Over time, consistently high blood sugar levels and insulin release causes problems.

 Sugar Hack: Natural sources of simple carbs (fruits, milk and milk products) and complex carbs (legumes, whole grains and starchy vegetables) are much more nutritionally beneficial than refined sources (soft drinks, candy, cakes, pastries, regular pasta, white rice and white bread.
 Whether from simple or complex carbs, be mindful of your overall sugar intake and know that quality and quantity both matter.